fabilab/data-compression-and-APIs-for-cell-atlases/Project_Plan_Progression.md

 - Create a new page: heatmap by timepoints ✅
 - adding a ?
 Info button next to each heatmap, display a small user menu when clicked.
 - Enable gene search for the heatmap by timepoints.

+#### 10/04/2022

+- Create new dataset for the 3rd heatmap (combined heatmap with all cell types over different timepoints)
+- Complete most part of the Interim report by 14/04/2022
 -